”We never take wrestling home” – an interview with Tamás Lőrincz and Viktor Lőrincz

 Tamás: Our parents let us do it, even though they didn't know what it meant to be a professional sportsman, that it was a vocation... and our grandparents had absolutely no idea.
 They asked our parents what we thought not to have chosen a trade.

-- The father in both of you has just spoken.
+- It's the father in both of you who's just spoken.
 It's not so common for a rising career in elite sport to include family life.

-Viktor: Obviously it's not easy with small children, that's what I thought until I saw that it could be done.
+Viktor: Obviously it's not easy with small children, at least that's what I thought until I saw that it was managable.
 I was encouraged by Tamás' example.

 Tamás: And obviously you need a partner to be there because it's not easy to do it alone with one child, let alone two.
 During the preparation phase, we are at home very rarely, often away for weeks.
 At those times we don't hear news of a fire breaking out, or something exploding or collapsing.
 There needs to be a strong pillar at home for that so that we only have to concentrate on wrestling.